Planning

 Sometimes, trip planning can be overwhelming, so it is good to share your itinerary with friends or family to get input and advice.
 Is it too much?
 Not enough?
 Are you missing something interesting on the way?

-In our private Facebook Group, France Bucket List, you can just do that!
-We are locals in Paris running a Facebook group for francophiles and people planning a trip to France to share their questions, stories, photos, and memories of France.
+In my private Facebook Group, France Bucket List, you can just do that!
+This is a Facebook group for francophiles and people planning a trip to France to share their questions, stories, photos, and memories of France.

 Join France Bucket List Facebook Group